Euctemon/Euctemon/README.md

 Hi, I’m @Euctemon, a mechanical engineering student :rocket:.
 I'm interested in biomechanics, mathematics and programming.
-I'm working on an small family project of automated garden watering system using Raspberry and sensors from Hardawario.
+I'm working on a small family project of automated garden watering system using Raspberry and sensors from Hardawario :fountain:.

 <!---